leifg/leif.io/content/blog/2023/12/11/the-scam-dilemma-when-real-alerts-seem-like-frauds/index.md

 draft: false
 ---

-It's hard to live the modern world without being constantly reminded to stay vigilant on the internet.
+It's hard to live in the modern world without being constantly reminded to stay vigilant on the internet.
 Apps of large financial institutes remind us not to wire money to individuals we don't know, online market places scan your messages for phone numbers and raise red flags if you take conversations outside their platform and companies above a certain size have internal phishing tests that punish you with online training if you click on one of their planted phishing links.
 So if you want to pay attention and be a good citizen of the online space, you will learn the rules to properly detect a false alert.
 So much so that I would argue most people's default reaction to a potential threat is just to ignore it ("it's probably a scam").
-But do legitimate notifications about problem hold up to the scrutiny of a lay person's phishing awareness?
+But do legitimate notifications about a problem hold up under the scrutiny of the average person's phishing awareness?

 This is where I jump into my anecdote that happened to me in 2020 with Chase.
-Processes might have been improved in the meantime but it still illustrate the problem that regular people face when properly assessing if something is a real threat or not.
+Processes might have been improved in the meantime but it still illustrates the problem that regular people face when properly assessing if something is a real threat or not.

 The backstory is as follows: I was on a long car trip and stopped at a gas station.
-For unimportant reasons I used my debit card instead of my credit card.
+For  reasons that are unimportant here, I used my debit card instead of my credit card.
 The same night, while at a hotel I got an email from Chase notifying of a potential fraud of said card.
 The email looked like this:

 ![Fraud Alert Email](chase_fraud_alert_email.png)